Proof-Of-Humanity/poh-docs/policy.md

 ## Vouchallenges

 A vouchallenge is the act of using the vouch feature of registered humans to make the vouched profile vulnerable to a "Incorrect Submission" challenge.
 Once vouched, the challenge takes place (with the same voucher address or not) and the submitter loose the dispute.
 This practice is against the spirit of vouching.
 A voucher must check and ensure that the vouched profile is okay and not abuse from the submitter deposit.
-For that reason, it will be valid to ask for removal to those profiles that makes vouchallenges and the jurors will have to accept the removal.
+For that reason, it will be valid to ask for the removal to those profiles that makes vouchallenges and the jurors will have to accept the removal.

 ### Conditions to consider a vouchallenger as such